Westside Animal HospitalCompassionate Veterinary Care for Pet Cancer Patients

 Compassionate Care

 Compassionate care is the single most important consideration in cancer medicine, accomplished most effectively by a trusted veterinary health care team.
-The staff members at Westside Animal Hospital know they play a vital role in the care of the cancer patient, you, and your family.
+The staff members at know they play a vital role in the care of the cancer patient, you, and your family.
 Our veterinary health care team will actively include you in this treatment process through education and empowerment, incorporating your treatment preferences into each step, from assessment through ongoing care.

 Care of a patient with cancer requires unique skills, knowledge, drugs, procedures, and philosophies.
 Our animal hospital is dedicated to an aggressive continuing education program for all our staff to maximize the care and outcomes of our patients with cancer.
 In most instances, your pet’s care will involve a number of specialists in the areas of radiology, oncology, and histopathology.